Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 This is a very good feature.

-Even before the monorepo, the situation was completely separate, but thanks to this feature, there is no need to unify Terraform versions when migrating to a monorepo.
+Even before the monorepo, the situation was completely separate, but thanks to this feature, there is no need to unify Terraform versions when migrating to the monorepo.

 parallel_plan and parallel_apply